BEAT: A Large-Scale Semantic and Emotional Multi-Modal Dataset for Conversational Gestures Synthesis: BEAT: Body-Expression-Audio-Text Dataset

 \subsubsection{Emotion and Semantic Relevance.}

-The 8-class emotion label of self-talk is already confirmed and the correctness is already guaranteed by the on-site supervision.
+The 8-class emotion label of self-talk is confirmed, and the on-site supervision guarantees the correctness.
 For the conversation session, annotators would watch the video with corresponding audio and gestures to perform frame-level annotation.
-For the semantic relevance, we average the binary score of 10 annotators as the final semantic score since the semantic is subjective.
-We assigned 600 annotators from Amazon Mechanical Turk (AMT).
-The annotators were asked to annotate a small amount of test data as a qualification check, of which only 118 annotators were succeeded in the qualification phase for the final data annotation.
-In this task, we paid $\sim$ \$12 for each annotator per hour.
-The data was set to 10 times in advance and the same annotators could not annotate the same data twice.
+For the semantic relevance, we get the score on a scale of 0-10 from assigned 600 annotators from Amazon Mechanical Turk (AMT).
+The annotators were asked to annotate a small amount of test data as a qualification check, of which only 118 annotators succeeded in the qualification phase for the final data annotation.
+We paid $\sim$ \$10 for each annotator per hour in this task.